CSworkspace/RepresentThemALL/README.md

 - 🌱 We are planing to collect a larger bug report corpus for RTA's pre-training.

 #### Dependency
-Successfully tested in Ubuntu 18.04
+Successfully tested in CentOS 7 with four RTX 3090 GPUs.
 - Python == 3.7
 - PyTorch == 1.6.0
 - transformers == 4.17.0